angelaanozie/alx-system_engineering-devops/0x01-shell_permissions/README.md

-File: 101-symbolic_link_permissions: A script that changes the owner and the group owner of _hello to vincent and staff respectively.
+File: If only: A script that changes the owner of the file hello to betty only if it is owned by the user guillaume.